IMAGING COE STUDENTS GAIN INTERNATIONAL RESEARCH EXPERIENCE

-As such, the goal of this research placement was to test some of their most difficult-to-express proteins in the Fraunhofer IZI-BB CFPS system.
-Throughout this placement, Ms Ung and Mr Mazzitelli were given a first-hand look at the powerful capabilities of CFPS.
-They were able to synthesize various proteins otherwise unable to be generated in traditional systems, as well as confirm the functionality of these proteins by harnessing the impressive infrastructure and machinery housed at Fraunhofer IZI-BB.
+The goal of this research placement was to test some of the most difficult-to-express proteins in the Fraunhofer IZI-BB CFPS system.
+Ms Ung and Mr Mazzitelli were given a first-hand look at the powerful capabilities of CFPS.
+They were able to synthesise various proteins otherwise unable to be generated in traditional systems, as well as confirm the functionality of these proteins by harnessing the impressive infrastructure and machinery housed at Fraunhofer IZI-BB.

-This work will allow various projects to push forward to the molecular imaging stage, primarily undertaken at our state-of-the-art facilities at the Monash Biomedicine Discovery Centre, including the Monash Micro Imaging (MMI) platform, FEI Titan Krios and the Australian Synchrotron.
+The work allows various projects to push forward to the molecular imaging stage, primarily undertaken at the Monash Biomedicine Discovery Centre, including the Monash Micro Imaging (MMI) platform, FEI Titan Krios and the Australian Synchrotron.

-In addition to breaking down scientific barriers, this experience was incredibly beneficial to their professional development.
-To be able to integrate into a new research group with novel techniques provided tremendous perspective into biomedical science outside of their own laboratories.
+In addition to breaking down scientific barriers, the experience was incredibly beneficial for Ms Ung and Mr Mazzitelli’s professional development.
+Integrating into a new research group and learning novel techniques providing a different perspective into biomedical sciences.

-The Imaging CoE would like to thank Dr Stefan Kubick, Head of the Department of Cell-free and Cell-based Bioproduction at Fraunhofer IZI-BB, and his team for hosting Ms Ung and Mr Mazzitelli for their three months placement
+The Imaging CoE would like to thank Dr Stefan Kubick, Head of the Department of Cell-free and Cell-based Bioproduction at Fraunhofer IZI-BB, and his team for hosting Ms Ung and Mr Mazzitelli during their three months placement.